The Bekins Blog

 - Body wash

 5. Road Trip Snacks & Drinks

-No road trip is complete without quality road-trip snacks!
+No road trip is complete without quality snacks!
 The trick is finding the perfect balance between delicious and healthy.
-You can indulge in some treats, but you’ll want to keep your sodium and junk food intake to a minimum.
-Plus, remember to drink lots of water!
-Invest in a cooler, and pack the following foods inside:
+You can indulge in some treats, but you’ll also want to keep your sodium and junk food intake to a minimum.
+Remember to drink lots of water!
+Invest in a reliable cooler and pack the following foods inside: